Manu-Developer/Manu-Developer/README.md

 <br />
 <br />

-Welcome to my profile!👋 I'm Manuel Muñiz, a Software Developer from 📍Uruguay.
+Welcome to my profile! 👋 I'm Manuel Muñiz, a Software Developer from 📍Uruguay.

 I'm currently a student pursuing my Bachelor of Computer Science from Universidad de la República (UDELAR), Uruguay 📚.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 🚀.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
+Furthermore, I love to explore new technologies and leverage them to solve real-life problems ✨.
 I’m currently into Frond-End Development 🌐 and working on my Data Structures and Algorithms 🤓.

 My goal with coding is to help others 🎯.
 I enjoy being able to create something that other people can use to make their lives easier.
 I take criticism well, and use suggestions in order to improve the product 📦.